knarbmakes/ifworldscollide/README.md

 ### Terrain

-Other than blocking line of sight, terrain imparts other benefits as well.
+Other than blocking line of sight, terrain may impart other benefits or penalties around it.
 By default, all terrain has the following traits:

-* If a piece of terrain partially obscures a unit during an attack, (50% or more), units gain the benefit of cover bonus.
+* If a piece of terrain partially obscures a unit during an attack, units gain the benefit of cover bonus.
 * Terrain is scalable, costing movement in the vertical direction to ascend and descend.

 ## Keywords